 I have the honor to acknowledge the receipt of your letter of the 13th instant, in which you desire that the original invoices of goods and materials supplied from London, from 1st November, 1876, to 30th September, 1878, should be given you.
-I am unable to give you the originals, since such are necessarily retained in London for the information of the Company's Official Auditors; but I send you herewith certified copies (by the Secretary to the Company) of such invoices, with bills of lading; and you will notice that the absolute correctness of the charges is undeniably expressed on the free of such invoices, which I shall be because a counterpart as a great the interval of the free of such invoices. the face of such invoices, which I shall be happy to countersign as a guarantee of their bona fides.
+I am unable to give you the originals, since such are necessarily retained in London for the information of the Company's Official Auditors; but I send you herewith certified copies (by the Secretary to the Company) of such invoices, with bills of lading; and you will notice that the absolute correctness of the charges is undeniably expressed on the face of such invoices, which I shall be happy to countersign as a guarantee of their bona fides.
 Should you desire to see the actual receipts for the payments, I have no doubt that the Company would send them for your inspection.